linda-seiter/CMSC115_2258/unit1_lab_intellij/README.md

 1. Add a semicolon to the end of the print statement to fix the syntax error.
 2. Run `Fixit` to see the output.
-3. Run the Junit class `FixitTest` and confirm the test passes.
+3. Run the JUnit class `FixitTest` and confirm the test passes.

 ## Task 4 - PrintNewline